regisphilibert/rp_hugo/content/post/wordpress-mindset/index.md

 That dot above .............☝️ is your page.

-The Page context includes all the page variables you'll need to use in your partial and every tempaltes, but more on that later.
+The Page context includes all the page variables you'll need to use in your partial and every templates, but more on that later.

 {{< notice type="warning" title="📖" >}}
 Understanding Hugo's Context notion is key.
 If that's still mysterious to you 👉 [Hugo, the scope, the context and the dot]({{< ref "/post/hugo-context" >}})